getgrav/grav-learn/pages/07.hosting/arvixe/docs.md

 taxonomy:
     category: docs
 ---
 [Arvixe](http://www.arvixe.com) is an award winning hosting company that prides themselves on providing quality web hosting that is **affordable** and unmatched in **reliability**.
-With great features, and their **developer-friendly** stance, Arvixe shared hosting is a great option for a Grav-based site.
+With great features, and a **developer-friendly** stance, Arvixe shared hosting is a great option for a Grav-based site.

 ![](arvixe.png)

-In this guide we will cover the essentials for configuring a pretty bog-standard Arvixe shared hosting account to work optimally with Grav.
+In this guide: We will cover the essentials for configuring a pretty bog-standard Arvixe shared hosting account to work optimally with Grav.

 ## Picking your Hosting Plan

-At the time of writing, Arvixe offers [two linux-based shared hosting options](http://www.arvixe.com/linux_web_hosting) that cost $4.00/month for the **PersonalClass**, and $7.00 for the **PersonalClass Pro** plan.
+At the time of writing, Arvixe offers [two Linux-based shared hosting options](http://www.arvixe.com/linux_web_hosting) that cost $4.00/month for the **PersonalClass**, and $7.00 for the **PersonalClass Pro** plan.
 Both plans are almost identical, but the Pro plan offers unlimited concurrent domains.
 Either one will work well with Grav.

 ## Configuring PHP